BioSystemsUM/DeepMol/README.md

 dataset = loader.create_dataset()

-# print shape of the dataset (molecules, X, y)
+# print the shape of the dataset (molecules, X, y)
 dataset.get_shape()

 ((1000,), None, (1000,))
 ```

-### Load a dataset from a SDF
+### Load a dataset from an SDF

-If you want to load a dataset from a SDF file with 3D structures, it is only required to provide
+If you want to load a dataset from an SDF file with 3D structures, it is only required to provide
 the path to the file.
 Optionally, it is also possible to provide a field with some ids,
 the labels fields.